University of Illinois Writing Project

 By 1976 the NWP had grown to fourteen sites in six states.
 In 1991, NWP was authorized as a federal education program, allowing the network to expand to previously underserved areas.
 Today the NWP comprises more than 200 sites in all 50 states with $23 million in federal funding matched by host universities and local school districts.

-The University of Illinois Writing Project aims to help teachers across grade levels and disciplines to
+We aim to help teachers across grade levels and disciplines to

 - see themselves as writers for life, students of writing, and leaders in the teaching of writing;

 - become more confident, proficient, and thoughtful teachers of writing;

 - become a part of a diverse professional network devoted to the continuous improvement and support of the practices of writing, teaching, and professional inquiry and growth;